Homer hires a private investigator to learn more about Lisa, until the P.I. frames dad and daughter for a crime they didn't commit.

 - Bart complains that Lisa makes him come off as a Jerk... while reading her diary.

-- Homer is shocked that Dexter Cole, a man who will spy on her daughter for money, could be so greedy.
+- Homer is shocked that Dexter Cole, a man who will spy on his daughter for money, could be so greedy.

 - Irony: Invoked.
-Homer tries to make an ironic comment about Dexter Colt getting blinded by Lisa's laser pointer."How ironic.
+Homer tries to make an ironic comment about Dexter Colt, a private eye getting blinded by Lisa's laser pointer.
+However instead of saying "How ironic.
+The private eye's blind" what he says is..."How ironic.
 He's now blind, after a lifetime of being able to see."

 - Major Injury Underreaction: Not a physical injury but Carl casually mentions he has severe schizophrenia.